1902 Uruguay v Argentina football match

-Uruguay 0 - 6 Argentina was a association football match between Uruguay and Argentina in 1902 was not only the first international match for both sides, but the first international held in South America.
+Uruguay 0–6 Argentina was an association football match between Uruguay and Argentina in 1902.
+It was the first international match for both sides, and also the first international held in South America.
 Argentina won 6–0, initiating a longtime rivalry between both teams, that have met more than 190 times since that first encounter, becoming the international derby with the most matches played worldwide, surpassing even the England–Scotland rivalry, which, first held in 1872, is the oldest fixture in the world.

 Overview

-One year before, There had been a precedent when representatives from both sides met in a match also in Montevideo, although it was not organised by any association and therefore is not considered official.
+One year before, there had been a precedent when representatives from both sides met in a match also in Montevideo, although it was not organised by any association and therefore is not considered official.
 Moreover, the match was organised by local club Albion in its home field located in Paso del Molino, Montevideo.
 The Uruguayan side had nine players from that club and the remainder from Nacional.
 Argentina won the match by 3–2.